quintuscodes/Validation-of-Public-Proxy-Servers-using-Internet-Wide-Scanning/README.md

 # Validation-of-Public-Proxy-Servers-using-Internet-Wide-Scanning
 The Repository is an Investigation of public proxy servers.
-Proxy Servers should be identified using an Internet-Wide-Scanning Technique.
-Objects should be evaluated/validated in order to make a statement how proxy servers of the public adress space are available and reliable.
+Proxy Servers are identified using the open-source internet-wide-scanning Tool Zmap. <br> Objects should be evaluated/validated in order to make a statement how proxy servers of the public adress space are available and reliable. <br>
-This is a test line of code to be pushed to origin.

 # Class Diagram
 Illustrates the Proxy Manager and Proxy classes with Getters & Setters. <br>